A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey

 Having identified the objects in our sample which could be hosted by elliptical galaxies, we now look to establish whether they are consistent with a SN~Ia at the required redshift.
 During their analysis, \cite{goldstein--19} also assume that each catalogued elliptical galaxy has a secure photometric redshift.
 For this work, we again use the photometric redshift code presented by \cite{tarrio--20} and photometry from the PS1 DR2 to estimate redshifts for each of the elliptical galaxies in our sample.
-Due to non-detections in multiple PS1 bands, we were unable to estimate redshifts for 29 potential hosts in our sample.
+Due to non-detections in multiple PS1 bands, we were unable to estimate redshifts for 38 potential hosts in our sample.

-For the remaining 1\,204 objects in our sample, we follow \cite{goldstein--18--lens} and fit the light curves of each object with the SALT2 template and the redshift of the potential elliptical host galaxy (or galaxies in the case of objects with more than one nearby elliptical galaxy).
+For the remaining 1\,203 objects in our sample, we follow \cite{goldstein--18--lens} and fit the light curves of each object with the SALT2 template and the redshift of the potential elliptical host galaxy (or galaxies in the case of objects with more than one nearby elliptical galaxy).
 Unlike \cite{goldstein--18--lens}, who assumed a precise redshift was known, here we allow the redshift to vary across the 3$\sigma$ range predicted by the \cite{tarrio--20} photometric redshift code.
-As in \cite{goldstein--18--lens}, we also require $|x_1| \leq 1$ and $|c| \leq 0.2$.
-Using this method we find 222 objects in our sample have at least one 5$\sigma$ outlier from the best-fit SALT2 model across the 3$\sigma$ redshift range.
+As in \cite{goldstein--18--lens}, we also require $|x_1| \leq 1$, $|c| \leq 0.2$, and a peak magnitude within the range expected for normal SNe~Ia ($ -18.5 \leq M_g \leq -20$).
+Using this method we find 310 objects in our sample have at least one 5$\sigma$ outlier from the best-fit SALT2 model across the 3$\sigma$ redshift range.